jinsonvarghese/Cybersecurity/Docker/VAPT Toolkit/README.md

 # What it does currently

-Scans include checks for missing HTTP security headers, subdomains, ssl issues, port scans, service vulnerabilities, etc. by leveraging popular tools like Nikto, Nmap, TestSSL and others.
+Scans include checks for missing HTTP security headers, subdomains, SSL issues, port scans, service vulnerabilities, etc. by leveraging popular tools like Nikto, Nmap, TestSSL and others.

 + More tools will be added in the future.
 + This toolkit can be set up using Docker on Linux or MacOS.